MihirSaiDudekula/MobileDev_Internship/README.md

 # MobileDev_Internship

-This Repository contains all the files, programs and projects taught as part of Mobile App Development course-Internship(Skill-Lab) at MSRIT Bangalore.
-This is part of First year of B.E.
+This repository contains all the files, programs, and projects taught as part of the Mobile App Development course internship (Skill-Lab) at MSRIT Bangalore.
+This was part of the first year of B.E.
-This course spanned across 25 Octoberber 2023 - 8 November 2023.
+The course spanned from October 25, 2023, to November 8, 2023.